Why do you have sebum glands?

 To equalize their lubricating effect, sebum glands are;

-•Big on smaller hair (neck) and
+• Larger on smaller hair (neck) and

-•Small on bigger hair (beard).
+• Smaller on bigger hair (beard).

 What is human grooming?

-Human grooming lets you use your nails to treat all kinds of skin and health related problems.
+Human grooming lets you use your nails to treat all kinds of skin and health-related problems.

 The following video will get you started: